 Despite claiming the gaudy capital of the world and the buildings themselves, there is such a lack of showiness in the whole procession of Catholic mass, right down to the surprisingly fast pace.
 As megachurches crop up left and right, and people evangelize and proselytize— and dear God that hand-waving – the Catholic church has only a subcurrent of the dutiful.
 Not in the ‘let’s get this over with’ sense, nor the ‘I’m better than you’ sense… more like the national anthem.
 It moves at the speed it needs to, with the respect it deserves, and the natural emotion it arouses.
 The best anthems have traditionally been those by singers who did not try to make it their own, but by those who showed up to work and just happened to be a phenomenal singer.
 (Marvin Gaye being the exception.)

 That’s what we respond to in church and in football games.
 We have our gifts and we need a reminder that they are not without a lifesource; we don’t have to follow a deity’s footsteps, but we don’t have to do it alone either.
 The forgiveness aspect speaks to accepting that you have been attacked by things you can’t explain and you have lost and yet the interconnected wellspring remains.
 We don’t have to know anything other than that there is something larger out there, be it the creative spirit or midichlorians; realize this and bam – you’re an equal participant of religion.

-It will never end the wars of its different labels, which makes it even more true.
-Part of this force is that it has to belong to the individual; as it injects, it transmutes beyond recognition.
+The wars of this spirit’s different labels will never end, which makes it even more real to an agnostic.
+This force has to belong to the individual, not historical accuracy, and as it affects us it changes far beyond the given definition.
 But no one could understand something like that, so we call it God.